-Step 1. perso c out the amount that would have been payable to the on on the person's payday immediately after the day hich the person died if: (a) neither the person nor the person's partner had died; and (b) where immediately before the partner's death the couple were an illness separated couple or a respite care couple-they were not such a couple.
-Stop 2 Worl r out the emount that would have been neverable to the

-Work out the amount that would have been payable to the Step 2. partner on the person's payday or service payday immediately after the day on which the person died if:
+- Step 1.
+Work out the amount that would have been payable to the person on the person's payday immediately after the day on which the person died if: - (a) neither the person nor the person's partner had died: and - (b) where immediately before the partner's death the couple were an illness separated couple or a respite care couple-they were not such a couple. - Step 2.
+Work out the amount that would have been payable to the partner on the person's payday or service payday immediately after the day on which the person died if: